Back

 The Data Problem

-The data that power e-commerce lack a standard structure or a shared ontology.
-Every retailer operates on a bespoke stack: there is no common language that vendors use to describe products or users.
-Instead, every commerce site is a snowflake (Yes, even on Shopify).
+The data that powers ecommerce has no standard structure or shared ontology.
+Every retailer operates a bespoke stack: there is no common language that vendors use to describe products, orders, or users.
+Instead, every commerce site is a snowflake (Yes, even the ones on Shopify).

-I’ve seen this firsthand.
-I spent a decade as cofounder and CTO at Bluecore, building and scaling a unicorn ecommerce marketing automation platform.
+I’ve experienced this firsthand.
+I spent a decade as co-founder and CTO at Bluecore, building and scaling a unicorn ecommerce marketing automation platform.

-We had an entire engineering unit whose job was to go retailer by retailer, writing custom integration to ingest, normalize, and maintain an understanding of each client’s product data.
+At Bluecore, we had an entire engineering unit whose job was writing per-retailer custom integrations to ingest, normalize, and maintain an understanding of each retailer’s product data.
 Every catalog was structured differently.
 Every integration was custom.
-It worked, but it scaled linearly at best – each new client required more engineers and more maintenance..
+It worked, but it scaled linearly at best – each new client required more engineers and more maintenance.

-AI infrastructure for commerce starts with clean, structured, and richly annotated data.
-We built that first.
+AI infrastructure for ecommerce must start with clean, structured, and richly annotated data.

-Our system ingests, structures, and enriches e-commerce data into a highly detailed common taxonomy.
-It is powered by agents that continuously learn and improve, requiring no lift from brands or retailers and zero marginal human labor is required.
+Octogen’s technology ingests, structures, and enriches ecommerce data into a highly detailed common taxonomy.
+It is powered by agents that continuously learn and improve, requiring no lift from brands or retailers and zero marginal human labor.

-We started with apparel because it is one of the most complex categories in commerce.
-It requires understanding visual variants, sizes and measurements, fabrics, silhouettes, and closures.
-You can’t buy clothes from a spec sheet.
+We started with fashion and apparel because it is one of the most complex categories in ecommerce.
+It requires understanding visual variants, silhouettes and fits, sizes and measurements, fabrics, closures, and more.
+You can’t buy fashion from a simple spec sheet.

 Cosimo